YaniScholtz/Computer-Engineering-Architecture-and-Systems/README.md

 Python pyserial package

-To install pyserial, run:

-bash
-Copy
-Edit
+Install the required Python package:

 pip install pyserial

 How to Run
-Program the FPGA:
+1. Program the FPGA:

 Load FInal_prac1.sv for Prac 1 or Prac2.sv for Prac 2 onto the FPGA.

-Connect the FPGA to the PC:
+2. Connect the FPGA to the PC:

 Ensure the correct COM port is set inside the Python scripts (e.g., COM8).

-Run the Python script:
+3. Run the Python script:

 For Prac 1:

-bash
-Copy
-Edit
 python Version2.py

 For Prac 2:

-bash
-Copy
-Edit
 python prac2.py

-Follow the output:
+4. Follow the output:

 For Prac 1: View the success rate and shifting verification.